Jan Ladislav Dussek: Netherlands and Hamburg

 After these early studies in Bohemia he entered the services of one Captain Männer, an Austrian military man, in 1778.
-Dussek traveled with the Captain to what has since become Belgium in 1779, where he became the organist at the St. Rumbold's cathedral in Mechelen.
-In Mechelen he gave his first public recital, playing his own compositions.
+Dussek traveled with the Captain to what has since become Belgium in 1779, where he was - by some sources - appointed organist at St. Rumbold's cathedral in Mechelen.
+Georges Van Doorslaer, a well acclaimed musicologist from Mechelen, studied the question in 1911 and refutes that claim: Dusseks name is never mentioned in the city's expense records (i.e. he did not receive payment for the commission), and the position at St. Rumbold's was not vacant at the time of Dusseks stay in Mechelen.
+However, he did perform there: he gave a harpsichord recital in the Kleerkoper's Hall (Botermarkt) on December 16, 1779.
 He then travelled to the Dutch Republic, where a well-received concert in Amsterdam brought him to the royalty's attention.
 He was invited to The Hague, where he gave lessons to the three children of Stadtholder William V. While at the Hague he gave a performance before Kaiser Joseph II of Austria, who acknowledged Dussek's prowess.

 By 1782, after leaving Männer's service, he was in Hamburg, where he gave a concert on the "new English fortepiano".
 While in Hamburg, he may have studied with C. P. E. Bach.
 He also published his first works, three piano concertos and 3 violin sonatas (C 2–7), all of which were assigned Opus 1.